isj4/ijson2/README.md

     v = (s+"foo").c_str();
     return v;
 ```
-The advantage of retaining a direct reference outweighs the disadavtange above.
+The advantage of retaining a direct reference outweighs the disadvantage above.
 It means that the library doesn't have to use precious heap memory for constant strings.
 ## Booleans (true/false)
 Stored as `bool` in Value::u::bool_value.
 ## Null